Efficient learning and optimizing non-Gaussian correlated noise in digitally controlled qubit systems: Digital Symmetry analysis

 where spectra on the right of $\Leftarrow$ are assumed zero.
 A similar approach applies when using the equations for prediction.
 It is interesting to point out that binding symmetry needs non-Gaussian spectra to be involved, a special feature different from purely Gaussian digital CA QNS.
 As shown in Fig.~\ref{fig:symmetry_demo}(b), the binding symmetries may extend across multiple $k$ values due to the chain contraction of control tensors.

 \paragraph{Dark spectra} Some control tensors always vanish, ensuring that their associated spectra do not contribute to qubit dynamics.
 We dub these spectra with zero control tensors as ``dark spectra''.
-Notice that the vanishment of control tensor depends only on $\vec{n}$ and $\vec{\mu}$, regardless of the control parameters $P$,
+Notice that the disappearance of the control tensor depends only on $\vec{n}$ and $\vec{\mu}$, regardless of the control parameters $P$,

 The vanishing of this control tensor occurs due to the complete cancellation under the linear combination process ($\lambda$), which only occurs for $\vec{\mu} \neq \vec{0}$ for some $\vec{n}$.
 Classical spectra are never dark because of $(-1)^{\bar{f}}\equiv 1$, whereas cancellation requires some $-1$ coefficients that only present in quantum spectra.
 Although representing a general rule for full cancellation is inherently complex, the leading orders of dark spectra are as follows: On the Gaussian level, the dark single-qubit CA spectra are $S^{(1)}(n,n)$.
 At the non-Gaussian level for $k=3$, the dark spectra are